BDP heritage expert joins our 'Retrofit and Renewal' forum

 Future Cities Forum is delighted that Christopher Burton, Architect Director in BDP's London Studio, is contributing to our 'Retrofit and Renewal' discussion event at the new offices of Buro Happold.

 Christopher has successfully led high profile workplace, residential and cultural projects, developing extensive experience of working on refurbishment schemes.
 He is often sought out to give specialist advice to projects within a geographical and politically sensitive setting that require buildings to be knitted back into the urban fabric.
 Christopher worked previously at Eric Parry Architects, where his projects included the successful master-plan for the reorganisation of St Martin-in-the-Fields church.
+He also worked on 11 Belgrave Road and 9 Millbank, ensuring those existing buildings continue to evolve and adapt for cultural, commercial, and residential use.

 He is working on the Northern Estate Programme which comprises the refurbishment and development of multiple Grade I, II and II* listed buildings in Whitehall that provide office space for the House of Commons.
 Key buildings include Norman Shaw North and South, 1 Derby Gate, 1 Parliament Street and 1 Canon Row.